python/cpython/Doc/library/subprocess.rst

    The *executable* argument specifies a replacement program to execute.
 It is very seldom needed.
 When ``shell=False``, *executable* replaces the program to execute specified by *args*.
-However, the *args* program is still treated by most programs as the command name, which can then be different from the program actually executed.
+However, the original *args* is still passed to the program.
+Most programs treat the program specified by *args* as the command name, which can then be different from the program actually executed.
 On Unix, the *args* name becomes the display name for the executable in utilities such as :program:`ps`.
 If ``shell=True``, on Unix the *executable* argument specifies a replacement shell for the default :file:`/bin/sh`.